 Though personality assessments have me riding the line between introvert and extrovert, most people who know me will tell you that, without a doubt, I am a poster child for extroversion.
 I am calmer than I used to be, less likely to draw attention to myself, and less likely to be the entertainer at get-togethers, but I do love people and draw energy from talking to others.
 (The introversion does come along frequently, though, as I also need lots of time at home with my partner, my cat, and my delicious library in order to rejuvenate.)

 The point is: I am a people person, and I love talking with people.
 I am not shy in the least, and it's fun to work at a business where most people want to talk about a handful of my very favorite things in the world: books, reading, and Athens, Georgia.

 It's not as if I'm distracted by the pain of the migraine.
 It's more like there's another Janet who has left my body altogether.
-Janet, with the excellent memory for names and interest in chatting up total strangers, has seemingly left the building.
+Janet, with an excellent memory for names and interest in chatting up total strangers, has seemingly left the building.
 I feel like a shell of myself, trying to act the way "Real Janet" would act, trying to think of things "Migraine-Free Janet" would say.

 I remember staring into a customer's face many months ago and willing myself to understand what in the world he was talking about.
 Something about a book he'd just read and the friend he'd recommended it to.
 Something very basic that a so-called regular person, even halfway paying attention, could have followed.
 But I just couldn't do it.
 My brain wasn’t there.